Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 These fonts are intended to be metrically-compatible fallback fonts for Casualties: Unknown, where the fonts for the Main UI and Health panel UI have extended language support, covering a ton more languages of Latin and Cyrillic scripts, as well as Greek.

-You will need to have XTMP already set up in order to add fallback fonts into the game.
+You will need to have XTMPi (formerly XTMP) already set up in order to add fallback fonts into the game.

 Though, feel free to use the fonts for other purposes as well.